syncfusion-content/blazor-docs/blazor/data/getting-started.md

 ## Component binding

-As mentioned, the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) can be used with Syncfusion components which supports data binding.
+The [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) can be used with Syncfusion components which supports data binding.

-Here, the [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) is bound with DropDownList component to demonstrate data binding for the components.
+In the below example, the `SfDataManager` is bound with DropDownList component to demonstrate data binding for the components.
+In the same way, you can use `DataManager` with any other data-bound components of Syncfusion Blazor components.

 ### Local data binding